DonSalv/sql-interview_questions/README.md

     - **Pandas Code**

-       The code to generate the tables and schema in in python using pandas dataframes.
+       The code to generate the tables and schema in python using pandas dataframes.

 ## Requirements